-In addition, his interpretation of Ermanno in the award-winning CD recording of Gismondo, Rè di Polonia (Leonardo Vinci) on the Parnassus label and its extensive concert tour.
-He continues to be a foremost interpreter of the Händelian repertoire having sung over 20 roles, such as Ruggiero in Alcina (Halle Händelfestspiele), Silvio in Il Pastor Fido (Halle Händelfestspiele), Adalberto in Ottone (Göttingen Händelfestspiele), Tolomeo in Giulio Cesare in Egitto (Göttingen Händelfestspiele), Oronte in Riccardo Primo (Händelfestpiele at the Badisches Staatstheater).
-He is also a known interpreter of baroque composers such as Leonardo Vinci, whom he sang in its modern-day premiere most recently debuting at Bayreuth Baroque 2022 as Timagene in the highly acclaimed production of Vinci’s Alessandro nell’Indie from director and acclaimed countertenor Max Emanuel Cenčić, also broadcast on ARTE and BR Klassik.
+In 2023, he performed the role of the Refugee with critical success in Jonathan Dove’s Flight at the Oldenburg Staatstheater in Germany.
+At the Israeli National Opera in Tel Aviv he performed one of his signature roles Polinesso in Handel’s Ariodante.
+In Sydney, Australia at the Pinchgut Opera he sang the lead role in Giovanni Legrenzi’s Guistino.
+In addition, his interpretation of Ermanno was captured in the award-winning CD recording of Gismondo, Rè di Polonia (Leonardo Vinci) on the Parnassus label and in its concert tour.
+He continues to be a foremost interpreter of the Handelian repertoire having sung over 20 roles, including Ruggiero in Alcina and Silvio in Il Pastor Fido (Halle Händelfestspiele), Adalberto in Ottone and Tolomeo in Giulio Cesare (Göttingen Händelfestspiele), and Oronte in Riccardo Primo (Händelfestpiele at the Badisches Staatstheater).Read More

 Händel (continued) |